reactive-python/reactpy/docs/source/javascript-components.rst

     In the future IDOM will come with tools to help author Python packages with bundled Javascript

-With that said, if you just want to see how this all works it might be easiest to hook in simple a hand-crafted Javascript module.
+With that said, if you just want to see how this all works it might be easiest to hook in simple a hand-crafted Javascript component.
 In the example to follow we'll create a very basic SVG line chart.
 The catch though is that we are limited to using Javascript that can run directly in the browser.
 This means we can't use fancy syntax like `JSX <https://reactjs.org/docs/introducing-jsx.html>`__ and instead will use `htm <https://github.com/developit/htm>`__ to simulate JSX in plain Javascript.